nuodb/nuodb-helm-charts/docs/HowToArchiveJournal.md

 --set database.sm.noHotCopy.replicas=1
 ```

-Wait for the SM to become READY before proceeding.
+Wait for the Storage Manager Pod to become READY before proceeding.

 #### Upgrade the HotCopy StatefulSet
 First, scale the StatefulSet to 0.